Teaching and Expertise

 - management development and executive programmes, short courses and consultancy services for corporate clients and professional managers, delivered through the Management Centre;

-- opportunities for research and research degree study based around the School's research centres and a thriving community of active researchers and research students
+- opportunities for research and research degree study based around the School's research expertise and a thriving community of active researchers and research students

 Bangor Business School is a multidisciplinary university school that spans Accounting, Banking, Business Studies, Economics, Finance, Management and Marketing.
 This means that we are able to offer you the opportunity to add options from any of these areas to the core programme of specialised study in your main degree discipline.